lucoiso/UEAzSpeech/README.md

 * Qualify WAV File Path: Check if the filepath ends with the correct extension ".wav"
 * Qualify File Extension: Check if the file ends with the correct extension
 * Create New Directory: A helper function to create a new folder
+* Open Desktop Folder Picker: Open the default folder picker (Desktop only)
+* Check and Add Android Permission: Check if the app has a specified permission and add if not (Android only)

 ## Links